aptos-foundation/AIPs/aips/aip-40.md

 Instead of defining a v1 standard we could immediately skip to a v2 standard.
 In this standard we could / would overhaul all identifiers (addresses, public keys, private keys, how we represent resources, bytes, etc).
 We could do this, but I suspect the discussion, implementation, and migration would take a very long time.
 So it is best to define a standard for what we have now and look into a v2 standard later.

 ### Alternative: Represent all addresses in LONG form
 In this alternative world we don't display special (see definition below) addresses differently, we just use the LONG form.
-This would make for a simpler standard but the UX would be poor, people are used to seeing addresses like 0x1.
-Indeed there is potential for malicious actors to display addresses that look like special addresses but are not, e.g. `0x0{62}1` vs `0x0{63}1`.
+This would make for a simpler standard but the UX would be poor, people are used to seeing special addresses (defined below) represented in short form, e.g. 0x1.
+In fact, there are benefits to allowing short form representation for special addresses, e.g. to avoid the potential for malicious actors displaying addresses that look like special addresses but are not, e.g. `0x0{62}1` vs `0x0{63}1`.

 ## Specification